DrishtiShrrrma/RL-domain-independent-planner-v1/README_personal_notes.md

 - SB3 does not support dictionary action spaces - build a wrapper around your environments to convert the dictionary action spaces into a format that SB3 can understand, such as a multi-discrete or multi-continuous action space.

+Potential workaround: flatten the dictionary action space into a single vector, either a Box or MultiDiscrete, and then unflatten the actions in the environment.